SumoLogic/sumologic-documentation/docs/cse/records-signals-entities-insights/search-cse-records-in-sumo.md

 |:-----------------|:----------------------|
 | FailedRecord    | sec_record_failure   |

-Within a FailedRecord `fields.reason` will contain the reason why the FailedRecord was generated.
-The following query will extract the failure reason: `_index=sec_record_failure | fields %fields.reason`
+Within a FailedRecord, `fields.reason` will contain the reason why the FailedRecord was generated.
+The following query will extract the failure reason:

 ### Partition for CSE Signals